powmedia/backbone-forms/README.md

 <a name="usage"/>
 #Usage

 Define a 'schema' attribute on your Backbone models.
-The schema keys should match the attributes that get set on the model.
-Note that `type` defaults to `Text`.
+The schema keys should match the attributes that get set on the model. `type` defaults to `Text`.
+When you don't need to specify any options you can use the shorthand by passing the editor name as a string.
 See [schema definition](#schema-definition) for more information.

     var User = Backbone.Model.extend({
         schema: {
+            name:       'Text',
             email:      { dataType: 'email', validators: ['required', validateEmail] },
             start:      { type: 'DateTime' },
             contact:    { type: 'Object', subSchema: {